 The Company discloses information in relation to its risk management structure, policies and procedures and minimum capital requirements on an annual basis.
-The current Disclosures are based on the position of the Company as at 31st December 2018.
+The current Disclosures are based on the consolidated financial statements of the Group as at 31st December 2019.
 The Disclosures are reviewed and approved by the Board of Directors and are uploaded on the Company's website.